mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: Experiments

-{\textbf{Contribution of Graph Expansion.}} mKG-RAG enhances the constructed subgraph through $l$-hop neighbor expansion, effectively capturing potentially missing but relevant knowledge connections.
-Table~\ref{tab:ablation} shows that omitting graph expansion leads to consistent performance drops of 1.3\% (E-VQA) and 0.4\% (InfoSeek), demonstrating its critical contribution to our mKG-RAG.
+mKG-RAG enhances the constructed subgraph through $l$-hop neighbor expansion, effectively capturing potentially missing but relevant knowledge connections.
+Table~\ref{tab:ablation} shows that omitting graph expansion leads to consistent performance drops of 1.3\% (E-VQA) and 0.4\% (InfoSeek), demonstrating its positive contribution to our approach.